-A "change of control" is defined in the Change of Control Agreements, and is generally deemed to have occurred if:
+A "change of control" is defined in the Change of Control Policy, and is generally deemed to have occurred if:

-- any individual, entity, or group acquires 20% or more of either the outstanding shares of Common Stock or the combined voting power of our outstanding voting securities; - a majority of our directors are replaced; - we reorganize, merge, consolidate, or sell all or substantially all of our assets except for certain situations in which control of outstanding shares of Common Stock or outstanding voting securities is maintained; or - our shareholders approve a complete liquidation or dissolution of Universal Corporation.
+- any individual, entity, or group acquires 20% or more of either the outstanding shares of Common Stock or the combined voting power of our outstanding voting securities; - a majority of our directors are replaced; - we reorganize, merge, consolidate, or sell all or substantially all of our assets except for certain situations in which control of outstanding shares of Common Stock or outstanding voting securities is maintained; or - our shareholders approve a complete liquidation or dissolution of the Company.

-The Change of Control Agreements:
+The Change of Control Policy:

-- do not contain any obligation to gross-up severance payments for potential excise taxes incurred by the executive officer; - contain a "double trigger" instead of a "single trigger," meaning that payments are not made until there is a change of control and the executive officer is effectively terminated within three years of the change of control; - contain non-competition and non-solicitation clauses; and - contain certain administrative elements intended to address the requirements of Section 409A of the Internal Revenue Code applicable to deferred compensation.
+- does not contain any obligation to gross-up severance payments for potential excise taxes incurred by the Participant; - contains a "double trigger" instead of a "single trigger," meaning that payments are not made until there is a change of control and the Participant is terminated within three years of the change of control or, in limited circumstances, within thirty days prior to a change in control; and - contain certain administrative elements intended to address the requirements of Section 409A of the Internal Revenue Code applicable to deferred compensation.